Metrilo/custom-integration/README.md

 Before doing any [Frontend](#frontend-integration) and [Backend](#backend-integration) integrations, you have to sync(import) your data with Metrilo.
 These is the **categories**, **products**, **customers** and **orders** you have on your website.
 Import of categories and products is **crucial** because the [Frontend integration](#frontend-integration) depends on it.
 Import of customers and orders is necessary only if you want to sync any historical data with Metrilo.

 ### Implementation
-To easy your life, we have made four endpoints which you could use.
+To ease your life, we have made four endpoints which you could use.

 #### Import endpoints
 * /product/batch